MrR0807/Notes/understanding-parquet-file.md

 }
 ```

-To my surpirse, Parquet cli which is in source of parquet format Java implementation firstly converts to Avro schema, and then uses `AvroParquetWriter`.
+To my surpirse, Parquet cli which is in source of Parquet format Java implementation firstly converts to Avro schema, and then uses `AvroParquetWriter`.
 This is very weird.
 Wouldn't it make more sense to convert directly to Parquet Schema and write using ParquetWriter?
 Why the extra hop?

-Anyway, by adding `parquet-cli` depedency, it is not possible to infer *Avro* schema from *JSON*:
+Anyway, by adding `parquet-cli` depedency, it is possible to infer *Avro* schema from *JSON*:

 ```java
 String json = """